 We do not recommend running an antivirus scanner on the machine where a SonarQube analysis runs, it could result in unpredictable behavior.

 A project is created in SonarQube automatically on its first analysis.
 However, if you need to set some configuration on your project before its first analysis, you have the option of provisioning it via Administration options or the + menu item, which is visible to users with project creation rights.

 What does analysis produce?

-SonarQube can perform analysis on up to 27 different languages depending on your edition.
+SonarQube can analyze up to 27 different languages depending on your edition.
 The outcome of this analysis will be quality measures and issues (instances where coding rules were broken).
 However, what gets analyzed will vary depending on the language:

 - On all languages, "blame" data will automatically be imported from supported SCM providers.
 Git and SVN are supported automatically.
 Other providers require additional plugins.